johntvale/shopping-list/README.md

 # Shopping List (Todo list) App in Angular 19,

-This is a Shopping List developed with Angular19.
+This is a Shopping List developed with Angular 19.

 With this app you can create a purchase list, get the total amount of products, and mark items that you already bought.